Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **30.What is loop and how many types of loops What is the difference between for... of and for... in javascript?**

-Loop are used to repeatedly execute a block of code until a condition true.
+Loops are used to repeatedly execute a block of code until a condition true.

 **It has 5 types of loops are:**
 - for loop